SCE

 About

-With EXIST Women, the BMWK supports women interested in starting a business in the phase before incorporation, particularly in the development of their entrepreneurial personality and the further development of their start-up idea.
+With exist-Women, the BMWE supports women interested in setting up a business in the phase before they do so, particularly in the development of their entrepreneurial personality and the further development of their start-up idea.

 The program